nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Editing a buyer while all buyers are being shown

-    1. Prerequisites: List all buyers using the `view` command.
+    1. Prerequisites: Switch to buyer mode using the `switch b` command.
+List all buyers using the `view` command.
 Multiple buyers are present in the list.

     1. Test case: `edit 1 b/700000 p/91234567`
     Expected: First contact’s budget and phone number are updated.
 All other fields remain the same.
 Details of the edited buyer are shown in the status message.
 Timestamp in the status bar is updated.